 The law does not specifically prohibit discrimination against persons with physical, sensory, intellectual, and mental disabilities.
 The government did not counter discrimination against persons with disabilities or provide access for them to buildings, information, and communications.
 The government made some efforts to assist military veterans with disabilities through pension programs, but these did not adequately address health care, housing, or food needs.
-Provisions existed to allow blind and illiterate voters to participate in the electoral process, but voters with proven severe intellectual disabilities could be prohibited from voting.
+Provisions existed to allow voters with disabilities and illiterate voters to participate in the electoral process, but voters with proven severe intellectual disabilities could be prohibited from voting.

-Acts of Violence, Discrimination, and Other Abuses Based on Sexual Orientation and Gender Identity a.
+Acts of Violence, Criminalization, and Other Abuses Based on Sexual Orientation and Gender Identity a.
 Freedom of Association and the Right to Collective Bargaining

-There are no laws that criminalize sexual orientation.
+No laws criminalize sexual orientation.
 Antidiscrimination laws do not apply to lesbian, gay, bisexual, transgender, or intersex (LGBTI) individuals.
-There were no reported violent incidents or other human rights abuses targeting individuals based on their sexual orientation or identity.
+In July a man was attacked because of his sexual orientation, but he reportedly did not press charges due to fear of retaliation.